 Section 1.
 Commission Establishment

-The Commission exists and functions pursuant to Section 13.103.5, of the San Francisco Charter which establishes the jurisdiction, number of members of the Commission, Commissioners' terms, the term limitations, the employment limitations, and other relevant matters controlling the Commission's operation.
-(See, Attachment "A").
+The Commission exists and functions pursuant to Section 13.103.5 of the San Francisco Charter which establishes the Commission’s jurisdiction, number of members, terms and term limitations, employment limitations, and other relevant matters controlling the Commission's operation.
+(See Attachment "A").

 The Commission also generally functions pursuant to Sections 4.102 – 4.104 of the San Francisco Charter, except to the extent that a given subsection conflicts with or is incompatible with the Sections 13.103.5 or 13.104 of the San Francisco Charter.